 I believe you can get at least a dozen laughs every 3-4 minutes if you understand and practice various humor tools.
-For example, listen to this 3 1/2 minute opening of one of my recent speeches and then look below for a few of the tools I used.
+For example, listen to this 3 1/2 minute opening of one of my recent speeches and then look below for a few of the tools I used that you can use immediately in your next speech.

-You’re most likely familiar with a Callback and that’s what I did with the line about “Those 25 people I beat…” It was a callback to something my introducer misread in my introduction.
+You’re most likely familiar with a Callback and that’s what I did with the line about “Those 25 people I beat…” It was a callback to something my introducer misread in my introduction (he was supposed to say 25,000 people).
 Therefore, I called back to a previous speaker.
 However, there are many other types of callbacks you can make including calling back to what I call PEST.

 I can call back to my Preparation, something that happened at the Event, something said by another Speaker, and even something that happened during my Travel to the event.
 The key is to know how and when to call back and how to seamlessly bridge the gap between multiple callbacks.